rsmp-nordic/rsmp_sxl_traffic_lights/appendix_coordination.md

 Signal group(s) should typically be able to have green 2 times per cycle.

-Change between time plans should typically be possible to make at optional points in the cycle, different in different time plans.
+Change between time plans should typically be possible at optional points in the cycle, at different points in different time plans.
 Change must not follow so that fixed times such as red/yellow, minimum green, pedestrian green and green/yellow will be reduced or excluded.
 Coordination should be achieved by exchanging the normal start bits